Expert Tax Preparation tips to maximize your tax refund

 Your local library is also an excellent resource for tax information.
 They likely have various books on the subject, magazines, and other resources.

 Of course, you can always visit a tax preparer to get help with your taxes.
 This is especially helpful if you have a complex financial situation.

 Time to collect

 Once you understand the tax preparation process, it’s time to collect the necessary documents.
 The following is a list of some of the most common documents required for tax preparation:

 This is not an exhaustive list, but it covers some of the most common items needed for tax preparation.
-Follow this link (https://handsaccounting.com/appointments/) for a complete list of documents.
+Follow the link to our appointment page for a complete list of documents.
 Be sure to check with your accountant or tax preparer to see which of their tax services will fit your financial situation the best.